codefresh-io/docs.codefresh.io/_docs/docker-registries/working-with-docker-registries.md

 ### Pulling images that were just built in the same pipeline

 The Codefresh private registry is deeply integrated into Codefresh pipelines and pulls/pushes to it happen in a transparent manner.
-In most scenarios (such as [unit tests]({{site.baseurl}}/docs/testing/unit-tests/)) you mention private Docker images there were also built in the same pipeline.
+In most scenarios (such as [unit tests]({{site.baseurl}}/docs/testing/unit-tests/)) you mention private Docker images that were also built in the same pipeline.

 In that case, as a shortcut Codefresh allows you to simply [mention the name]({{site.baseurl}}/docs/codefresh-yaml/variables/#context-related-variables) of the respective [build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/).